 In 2020 and 2021 David was selected as “One to Watch” for Public Finance by Best Lawyers.
 David also maintains a robust pro bono practice and represents the firm at the Hispanic Chamber of Commerce, Civil Case Clinic, which provides pro bono legal services to the community in a variety of areas.
 David additionally serves on the Pro Bono Committee for the firm’s Richmond office.

-Prior to joining McGuireWoods, David represented businesses in matters relating to corporate and taxation issues including formation, dissolution, mergers, asset purchase agreements, and other general corporate matters.
-Additionally, he served as lender’s counsel in multiple loan closings.
+Prior to joining McGuireWoods, David represented businesses in a variety of corporate and taxation issues, and served as lender’s counsel in multiple loan closings.
 David also assisted in drafting appellate briefs to the Supreme Court of Virginia.